-The Building, Health, and Code Enforcement Department administers and enforces the Town building code, zoning ordinance and applicable site plan and subdivision regulations and requirements.
-The Department is responsible for receiving, reviewing and issuing denial letters for all applications to the Zoning Board of Adjustment.
-The Department is responsible for the approval of all septic system designs, and enforcement of all applicable NH laws and administrative rules, as well as local health ordinances and regulations.
+The Building, Health, and Code Enforcement Department administers and enforces the Town Building Code, Zoning Ordinance and applicable site plan and subdivision regulations and requirements.
+The Department is responsible for receiving, reviewing, approval and/or denial of Building Permit Applications.
+The Department is responsible for the approval of all Septic System Designs, and enforcement of all applicable NH laws and administrative rules, as well as local Health Ordinances and regulations.
 The Department serves as a liaison between state officials and the community concerning local public health and as an active participant in developing regional public health capacities.

 Hours of Operation